Highlights from the Ratings and Financial Report for Exelon Corporation (EXC)

 BofA Securities gave a rating of “Neutral” to EXC, setting the target price at $43 in the report published on December 15th of the previous year.

-During the last 5 trading sessions, EXC fell by -1.48%, which changed the moving average for the period of 200-days by +23.37% in comparison to the 20-day moving average, which settled at $53.72.
-In addition, Exelon Corporation saw 27.81% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, EXC rose by +1.04%, which changed the moving average for the period of 200-days by +28.33% in comparison to the 20-day moving average, which settled at $54.04.
+In addition, Exelon Corporation saw 28.30% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at EXC starting from Nigro Joseph, who sale 13,000 shares at the price of $53.49 back on Nov 19.
-After this action, Nigro Joseph now owns 72,752 shares of Exelon Corporation, valued at $695,370 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at EXC starting from Dominguez Joseph, who sale 16,000 shares at the price of $54.39 back on Nov 24.
+After this action, Dominguez Joseph now owns 20,821 shares of Exelon Corporation, valued at $870,240 using the latest closing price.

 Stock Fundamentals for EXC